FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 **The keyword `:::freefem tetgtransfo`**

-This keyword correspond to a composition of command line `:::freefem tetg` and `:::freefem movemesh23`.
+This keyword corresponds to a composition of command line `:::freefem tetg` and `:::freefem movemesh23`.

 ```freefem
 tetgtransfo(Th2, transfo=[Phi(1), Phi(2), Phi(3)]), ...) = tetg(Th3surf, ...),